LinuxCNC/stretch-live-build/README.md

 ## Important notes
 * The live user's name/password is user/live.
-* When installing, enter blank for the root password (twice) so that the initial user can use 'sudo' to become root
 * The screen locker (live-locker) is disabled by default.
 You can reenable it by via Session and Startup after installation.
 * At the live boot prompt, you can edit the kernel commandline by pressing ctrl-i.
 This can be useful for example to enter an `isolcpus=` value.